xy7313/leetcode-easy-medium/0714binarySearch/0714binarySearch.md

 For example,
 Given [5, 7, 7, 8, 8, 10] and target value 8,
 return [3, 4].
-Solution: search the left index, search the right index. 很像 Last Position of Target 和 First Position of Target 结合起来的方法。find the first position of target, marked as left_index if cannot find, return new int[]{-1,-1}; find last position of target, marked as right\_index as well, return new int[]{left_index, right_index};
+Solution: search the left index, search the right index. 很像 Last Position of Target 和 First Position of Target 结合起来的方法。
+- find the first position of target, marked as left_index if cannot find, return new int[]{-1,-1}; find last position of target, marked as right\_index as well, return new int[]{left_index, right_index};
     ```
     public int[] searchRange(int[] nums, int target) {
         if(nums==null || nums.length==0) return new int[]{-1,-1};